-In order to arrive at the right amount of cover, it's essential to carefully plan what you and your family would need.
+To receive the right amount of cover, it's essential to carefully plan what you and your family would need.
 Writing the policy in trust will help ensure funds are paid promptly to the beneficiaries.

 Next steps

 We hope this guide has given you an insight into protecting your business - and those who depend on the income it provides.